Mansur Makeup

-Mansur Ismail (born 15 January 1994; popularly known as Mansur Makeup) is a Nigerian makeup artist film producer and film actor from Northern Nigeria's movie industry, known as Kannywood.
+Mansur Ismail (born 15 January 1994; popularly known as Mansur Makeup) is a Nigerian make-up artist, film producer and film actor from Northern Nigeria's movie industry, known as Kannywood.

 Early life and education

 Mansur was born in the Kabalan Doki, Kaduna City on 15 January 1994.
 He attended both primary and secondary schools in Kaduna, and he studied Art at University of Jos, Plateau State.

 Career

 Mansur started his makeup artistry in 2007 upon the advice of his friend, who is also a filmmaker, to join the Kannywood industry.
 Mansur then got involved in Makeup and worked in the Makeup department in some of the biggest films of the Kannywood industry.